Introduction to classical and quantum integrability

 They have nonetheless a lot of very interesting hidden structures.
 Solitons solutions are one example.
 They are localized solutions that preserve their form while moving, and in a scattering they emerge changed only by a phase shift.
 There are for example, systems called classical integrable hierarchies which have an infinite number of non-linear integrable equations, and all of them have soliton solutions of the same form.

 We are interested however, in discussing what these models have in common and which strategy we can use to find and understand them.

 One of the first very useful tools introduced in this area was the definition of Liouville integrability and the Liouville theorem.
 With them we learned that if a system with a finite number of degrees of freedom, in a $ 2n $-dimensional phase space, has $ n $ charges in involution, it is always possible to solve such system by performing a finite number of integrals.
-However, although this theorem guarantees that a solution exists, it does not provide a way to construct it.

-With the introduction of the Lax pair and the classical Yang-Baxter equation, some systematic construction became possible, but only for a very specific class of models that are associated to some algebras, while the Lax connection plays a similar role for 2D integrable field theory models.
-If one manages to construct the Lax pair, or the Lax connection, the construction of the charges is then systematic.
+With the introduction of the Lax pair and the classical Yang-Baxter equation, the systematic construction of several new integrable models became possible, including integrable hierarchies associated to some algebras.
+The Lax connection plays a similar role for 2D integrable field theories.

-There are not, however, a systematic procedure to construct the Lax pair or the Lax connection themselves in general.
-Therefore to find out if a model is integrable or not can be a big challenge.

-Nowadays, there is a particular class of models that has been widely studied and where a lot of progress has been made in this direction: the 2-dimensional sigma models and its deformations.
+The construction of new integrable models remains a modern and challenging task where several recent advancements have been made.
+There is a particular class of models that has been widely studied and where a lot of progress has been achieved in this direction: the 2-dimensional sigma models and its deformations.